adamgoucher/rspec-selenium-pageobjects/README.md

 There is also :suite and :all available if there were things you wanted to do at those points as well.
 Like, say, reading config files.

+What is really cool about before/after is they can be nested inside layers of describe and context blocks and will execute from furthest out in.

+    describe "foo" do
+      before(:each) do
+        p 'a'
+      end
+      describe "bar" do
+        before 'a' do
+          p 'a'
+        end

 Config Files
 ------------